myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 **Note that:**

 * Battle-proven monitoring toolkits like [Prometheus](https://prometheus.io/docs/introduction/overview/) often have out-of-the-box [alerting features](https://prometheus.io/docs/alerting/latest/overview/)
-* More often than not, toolkits like Prometheus have [exporters](https://prometheus.io/docs/instrumenting/writing_exporters/) for monitoring data.
-For example, [this exporter](https://github.com/prometheus/node_exporter) provides metrics for a certain machine (like disk, memory or network usage)
+* More often than not, toolkits like Prometheus have out-of-the-box [exporters](https://prometheus.io/docs/instrumenting/writing_exporters/) that provide data.
+For example, [this exporter](https://github.com/prometheus/node_exporter) is a really good provider of *system metrics* (like disk, memory or network usage)

 {% endnote %}

 ### Monitoring Best Practices

 * **Define Meaningful Thresholds**: Not every spike in CPU usage is a crisis.
 Set thresholds that make sense for your application.
-* **Avoid Alert Saturation**: Too many unnecessary alerts and you start ignoring them, just like that fairy tale about the boy who cried 'wolf'.
+* **Avoid Alert Saturation**: Excessive, unnecessary alerts can lead to indifference, much like the boy who cried 'wolf' in the famous fairy tale.
 Ensure that your alerts are meaningful and actionable.
 * **Historical Data is Gold**: Make sure to keep historical data, be it a database or tools like Kibana.
 Without historical data, how will you debug a critical system failure at 2am?

 ## Structured Logging and Monitoring: Better Together